 When to Wear Safety Eyewear Playing Sports

-During our recreational time, the biggest area posing an eye safety hazard is sports.
+Sports is the biggest area posing an eye safety hazard during our recreational time.
 In fact, about 40,000 emergency room visits yearly come because of sports-related eye injuries.

 “Every 13 minutes an emergency room in the U.S. treats a sports-related eye injury for children and adults.
 It is also estimated that sports-related eye injuries in the U.S. account for more than 100,000 physician visits per year at a cost of more than $175 million.”
 (Eye Safety At-a-Glance)

 While eye injuries can happen during any sport, they are most common during baseball and racquetball because of the high speeds involved.
-They also happen often in basketball because of the proximity with other players.
-Paintball is another high-injury sport with most injuries requiring surgical intervention.
+They also occur often in basketball because of the proximity to other players.
+Paintball is another high-injury sport, with most injuries requiring surgical intervention.

 It’s easy to see why you should wear safety eyewear when playing many sports.
-It’s not just the obvious sports that pose a risk.
-Swimming also presents a risk, and even fishing is A Dangerous Sport when it comes to eye safety.
+However, it’s not just the obvious sports that pose a risk.
+Swimming also presents a threat, and even fishing is A Dangerous Sport regarding eye safety.

 Fireworks and Eye Injuries

-Also during recreational time, Fireworks Are Responsible For Many Eye Injuries.
-In fact, every 4th of July sees about 11,000 people go to the emergency room because of fireworks-related injuries.
+Also, during recreational time, Fireworks Are Responsible For Many Eye Injuries.
+In fact, every 4th of July sees, about 11,000 people go to the emergency room because of fireworks-related injuries.
 About 18% of those involve the eyes.
-Bottle rockets make up 15% of eye injury from fireworks.
-Children under 15 are the most often injured by fireworks with sparklers causing 10% of their injuries.
+Bottle rockets make up 15% of eye injuries from fireworks.
+Children under 15 are the most often injured by fireworks, with sparklers causing 10% of their injuries.

 Over 2,000 fireworks-related eye injuries happen yearly.
 One in 20 victims loses their useful vision or has an eye removed.